datarockets/ruby-style/RELEASING.md

 Usually, we'll increment it on updating major versions of rubocop dependencies.
 Ideally, it should be synchronized with the major verion of `rubocop`.

-The `MINOR` version must be incremented if there are backward-compatible functionality is introduced.
+The `MINOR` version must be incremented if backward-compatible functionality is introduced.
 In the strictest sense, this means you should be able to upgrade to a new minor version without experiencing any breaking changes.

 Usually, we'll incremented it on changing list of cops, updating minor versions of dependencie.